kratoszmx/codexdocs/docs/tools/acp-agents.md

 Important distinction:

-* ACP Claude is not the same thing as the direct `claude-cli/...` fallback runtime.
 * ACP Claude is a harness session with ACP controls, session resume, background-task tracking, and optional conversation/thread binding.
-* `claude-cli/...` is a text-only local CLI backend.
+* CLI backends are separate text-only local fallback runtimes.
 See [CLI Backends](/gateway/cli-backends).

 For operators, the practical rule is: